Soundtrack for the Voices in My Head Vol. 02

-Soundtrack for the Voices in My Head: Volume 02 is the second production-based (fourth overall) studio album by the American electronic rock artist, Celldweller.
+Soundtrack for the Voices in My Head: Vol. 02 is the second production-based (fourth overall) studio album by the American electronic rock artist, Celldweller.
 It is the second album in the Soundtrack for the Voices in My Head series.

 Production

 Soundtrack for the Voices in My Head Vol. 02 is a production based album intended for film, TV, and video game licensing.

 It was released in Chapters, similarly to Wish Upon a Blackstar, but in just three Chapters.
 The first two Chapters were released as Limited Edition CDs as well and not just as digital downloads.
 The album has been work in progress since 2009.

 The full album was released on July 24, 2012.

 Release

 Chapter 01

-A four-minute excerpt of the track "Adrift on Celestial Seas" was released on iTunes on March 1, 2010 as part of Klayton's "Fixtape" mix.
+A four-minute excerpt of the track "Adrift on Celestial Seas" was released on iTunes on March 1, 2010, as part of Klayton's "Fixtape" mix.
 The four-minute excerpt of "Adrift on Celestial Seas" is the last track on the fixtape.
 No other track list for the album had been mentioned (except for one other song: "The Wings of Icarus") until June 4, 2010, when he mentioned the rest of the track listing: "Pulsar" and "The Sentinel".
 On June 10, 2010, Klayton released the first Chapter of the album, containing 4 songs.